Planar spin network coherent states II. Small corrections: Conclusion

 \section{Conclusion}

-One technique used the present, planar calculation depends only on angular momentum theory, therefore applies also to the general SU(2) case (or to any symmetry which has recoupling coefficients analogous to 3J symbols).
-Given a coherent state with holonomy peaked at a matrix u, all peak values should be functions of u.
-Since the basic planar operators are spin 1, some step in the calculation should produce low-spin representations $D^{(1)}$ of u.
-In this paper I have used the formulas for the rotation behavior of Clebsch-Gordan coefficients, appendix \ref{Appsphcomp}, to reveal this u dependence .
-The basic operators in the general SU(2) case are spin 1/2; therefore the same formulas will produce low-spin representations $D^{(1/2)}$ of u.

-Those formulas also lead to a clean separation between leading terms and the small correction terms.
-Study of the SC terms reveals that they emphasize small fluctuations, values of the basic variables M and L which are near, but not at the mean values $<\mbox{M}>$ and $<\mbox{L}>$.
-Further, the standard deviation parameter t cannot be taken too different from 1/$<\mbox{L}>$, or these SC terms will become large.

-The coherent state approach is not like perturbation theory.
-One cannot improve on the initial approximation by taking more terms, essentially because perturbation theory uses a complete set, whereas coherent states are overcomplete.

-Can one construct a complete subset of the overcomplete set, a subset suitable for perturbation theory?
-In effect, I did this in section \ref{SecV}.
+This paper constructed a complete subset of the overcomplete set of coherent states, and used it to construct a perturbation expansion for the inverse of \Vtwo.
 The subset consists of the original coherent state, which has Gaussian distributions in L and M, plus SC states with distributions given by moments of the Gaussians.
-The subset was used to construct a perturbation expansion for the inverse of \Vtwo.
-Indeed, all the formulas giving the action of the holonomy and \Etld operators on the coherent state may be considered as perturbation expansions in this complete subset.
+All the formulas giving the action of the holonomy and \Etld operators on the coherent state may be considered as perturbation expansions in this complete subset.

-The perturbation calculation in section \ref{SecV} certainly is helpful.
-Using the perturbation expansion, one can put quantitative limits on when \Vtwo no longer possesses an approximate inverse.

-Also, the technique works quite generally.
+The technique works quite generally.
 One can use moments to construct a complete subset, for calculations involving any kind of coherent state.

 Is this perturbation approach useful for extending coherent state calculations to smaller values of L?
-Since higher terms in the perturbation series fall off as $1/\sqrt{L}$, perhaps one could extend the calculation to low values of L, L $<$ 100, by including higher moment terms in the series.
+Here we are limited by the slow falloff of higher terms in the perturbation series, as $1/\sqrt{<\mathrm{L}>}$ rather than 1/L. In the neighborhood of $<\mathrm{L}> \sim$ 100 the higher terms are only a 10\% correction, but by $<\mathrm{L}> \sim$ 10 the series is converging very slowly.

-However, there is a possible problem with spreading of the coherent wave packet.
+For small L there is also a possible problem with spreading of the coherent wave packet.
 Coherent states are useful because their eigenvalues are strongly peaked at one central value.
 If this peak broadens rapidly in time, the states lose their coherent character.
-In a follow-on paper, I estimate the rate of spreading of a coherent state, and for small L the rate of spreading appears to be quite rapid \cite{PCSIII}.
-The perturbation expansion is certainly useful in many contexts, but it may not be well suited for reaching small values of L.
+In appendices \ref{WeakSpreading} and D I estimate the rate of spreading of a coherent state, and for small L the rate of spreading increases as 1/$\sqrt{<\mathrm{L}>}$.